+Electronic Monitoring System (EMS)

-The Electronic Monitoring System (EMS), which was launched in July 2014, has enabled the DCS to effectively track an offender or a person awaiting trial on a 24-7-365 basis.
+The EMS, which was launched in July 2014, has enabled the DCS to effectively track an offender or a person awaiting trial on a 24-7-365 basis.

-By April 2016, 870 offenders had been placed under the EMS to enhance tracking.
-In addition, body-scanning equipment had been installed at Kgoši Mampuru II Prison, Johannesburg, Pollsmoor, St. Albans, Durban Westville, Groenpunt and Barberton correctional facitlities.
+In addition, body-scanning equipment had been installed at Kgoši Mampuru II, Johannesburg, Pollsmoor, St. Albans, Durban Westville, Groenpunt and Barberton correctional facitlities.